Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

  $ cd ${REL_BASE_ROOT}
  $ tar xvf us_web-x.y.z.tar.gz

-Then various steps are necessary in order to have a functional release.
+Then various steps are necessary in order to have a functional release running satisfactorily.

 We automated the full deployment process of US-Web on a server for that: once the release has been transferred to that server (possibly thanks to the aforementioned ``export-release`` target, possibly to the ``/tmp`` directory of that server), one may rely on our `deploy-us-web-release.sh <https://github.com/Olivier-Boudeville/us-web/blob/master/priv/bin/deploy-us-web-release.sh>`_ script.
-One may take inspiration from it in order to devise one's deployment scheme.
+One may also just take inspiration from it in order to devise one's deployment scheme.

 Let's say from now on that the UNIX name chosen for the US user is ``us-user``, the one of the US-web user is ``us-web-user`` and the US group (containing both users, and possibly only them) is ``us-group``.